penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata.md

 ## buildings

-Contains the buildings of the school or education centre.
+It contains the school or educational institution buildings.

 `buildings`